 Margaret Z. Smith

-As a member of the Products, Catastrophic, and Industrial Litigation Group, Margaret focuses her practice on drug and device litigation, general litigation, and product liability litigation.
+As a member of the Products, Catastrophic, and Industrial Litigation Group, Margaret focuses her practice on product liability and toxic tort litigation, catastrophic loss claims, and drug and device litigation.
 She has extensive experience handling a broad spectrum of personal injury claims, ranging from minor injuries to compound injuries, including amputees, quadriplegics, and traumatic brain injuries, as well as matters involving wrongful death claims.
 Best Lawyers in America® recognized her as one of its Ones to Watch for Mass Tort Litigation / Class Actions – Defendants and Product Liability Litigation – Defendants.

 Biography – View PDF Bio